Fergie-B/OOO-2/README.md

 <img src="docs/user-story-testing/">
 </details>

-8. As a returning user of the website, I want to be ........
+7. As a user of the website, I want to see my current score

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|